Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 There are several ways to help prevent future dual tragedies of intimate partner homicide-suicide.
 The following recommendations for action can create opportunities for awareness, intervention, and prevention.

-- Education on 11 risk factors for intimate partner homicide-suicide: Throughout the focus groups, 11 common risk factors emerged that showed the victim(s) of the homicide-suicide was in danger and the perpetrator of the homicide-suicide was also in danger.
+- Educate stakeholders on the 11 risk factors for intimate partner homicide-suicide: Throughout the focus groups, 11 common risk factors emerged that showed the victim(s) and perpetrator of the homicide-suicide were in danger.
 Survivors and perpetrators navigate complex systems for intervention and support, including victim services, substance misuse services, law enforcement, and the court systems.
 Professionals in those systems must understand the elevated risk of homicide-suicide.
 For example, survivor advisory councils at the local, state, and federal levels create opportunities for the people most impacted to educate diverse stakeholders.

 Conclusion